Like rats, mice are another type of stubborn rodent that can easily invade your home and destroy your property.

 As long as the curtain is reachable from a wall or the floor, then mice will use it as a bridge to wherever it wants to end up.

-In as much as this surface guide for mice is a great way to start, you also need to know which traps work for mice.
+As much as this surface guide for mice is a great way to start, you also need to know which traps work for mice.

 The biggest mistake people make is to assume that because one control measure works with rats it will also work with mice.